sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 Unsubscribe Groups and Senders **are shared** between Marketing Campaigns and Automation.

 Additionally, during this phase of the beta, some Marketing Campaigns features will not be available in Automation.
-For easy reference,the primary feature gaps include:
+For easy reference, the primary feature gaps include:
 * Ability to view Automation contact list details
 * Ability to Search, edit, or export Automation contacts
 * Create or use custom fields